mgrhm/monica/docs/installation/update.md

     **Notes:**
-    * This script performs the table truncations independent of one another, and one by one - on different connections.
-This is done on purpose, to avoid any catastrophic finger-slips on the actual database's MySQL console.
+    * This script performs the table truncations independent of one another, and one by one – on different connections.
+This is done on purpose, to avoid any catastrophic finger-slips on the actual database’s MySQL console.
 If something bad happens, this should allow you to kill the terminal in time, or at least `CTRL+C` out of there.
-If you know what you're doing, then you can just connect to the database and follow [this article](https://tableplus.com/blog/2018/08/mysql-how-to-truncate-all-tables.html) on how to truncate all the tables with one SQL query.
+If you know what you’re doing, then you can just connect to the database and follow [this article](https://tableplus.com/blog/2018/08/mysql-how-to-truncate-all-tables.html) on how to truncate all the tables with one SQL query.
-    * If you get the following error: ``` ERROR 2002 (HY000): Can't
+    * If you get the following error:

+        ```
+        ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)
+        ```

-      connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2) ``` This probably means you have not installed `mysql-server` as mentioned before.
+        This probably means you have not installed `mysql-server` as mentioned before.
 Please do so now, and repeat the process.
+    * The `SET_FOREIGN_KEYS` part above relieves you of facing these type of
+      errors:

+        ```
-    * The `SET_FOREIGN_KEYS` part above relieves you of facing these type of errors: ``` ERROR 1701 (42000) at line 1: Cannot truncate a table referenced in a foreign key constraint ``` Due to the database's schema.
+        ERROR 1701 (42000) at line 1: Cannot truncate a table referenced in a foreign key constraint
+        ```

+        Due to the database’s schema.
 If you do end up seeing those types of errors, please open an issue.

 7. On your own machine (i.e. not on the remote database) import the fresh database into your installation (blatantly copied from this [SO